Yuhan-Fei/SMRTnet/README.md

 Demo of the training data for SMRTnet is available in the data folder: `SMRTnet-data-demo.txt`

 The data of SMRTnet is sourced from https://www.rcsb.org/
-Raw structure data can be downloaded from https://zenodo.org/records/14986116
+The raw PDB structural data used in SMRTnet can be downloaded from https://zenodo.org/records/14986116

 The format of data for training is show as follow: